thi-ng/genart-api/README.md

     -   Provide choice of time provider plugins:
         -   Real-time (i.e. `requestAnimationFrame()`-based animation) and/or
         -   Offline (non-realtime, with configurable fixed time base)
--   (Optional) secondary tooling:
+-   Enable re-usable secondary tooling:
     -   Auto-generated GUIs for param controls/overrides
     -   Variation/snapshot/preset creation/selection
     -   Asset export (w/ param metadata)

 ### Non-goals

-This API aims to remain as minimal as possible and will not directly support every feature of every platform, which would cause unsustainable maintenance effort.
-Art works requiring/relying on advanced integrations with a specific platform are naturally highly dependent on those platform features, and so would not benefit from a more platform-indepent approach in any way.
+This API aims to **remain as minimal as possible** and will not directly support every feature of every platform, which would cause feature creep, bloat and unsustainable maintenance effort.

+Art works requiring/relying on advanced integrations with a specific platform are naturally highly dependent on those platform features, and so would not benefit from a more platform-independent approach in any way.
 Therefore we consider these use cases as out-of-scope.

-However, the proposed system is designed to be extensible in several ways which enable a number of platform-specific extensions which can be highly beneficial to all parties involved when adopted.
+However, the proposed system is designed to be extensible in several ways which enable a number of platform-specific extensions which can be highly beneficial to all parties involved when adopted and can supported in an unintrusive way.

 ## Architecture overview